-The Curriculum at GANF consists of all the planned activities we organise in order to promote learning, personal growth and development.
-It includes, not only the formal requirements of the National Curriculum, but also the range of Extra Curricular activities that the school organises, to enrich the experience for the children.
+At GANF we provide our pupils with a tailored curriculum in order to promote learning, personal growth and development.
+It includes, not only the formal requirements of the National Curriculum, but also the range of Extra Curricular activities that the school organises, to enrich the experience for our pupils.

-It also includes the ‘hidden curriculum’, this is what the children learn from the way they are treated and expected to behave.
-We aim to teach children how to grow into positive, responsible people, who can work and co-operate with others, while developing knowledge and skills, so that they achieve their true potential and be prepared for life after school.
+The curriculum also includes the ‘hidden curriculum’, this is what the pupils learn from the way they are treated and expected to behave.
+We aim to teach pupils how to grow into positive, responsible people, who can work and co-operate with others, while developing knowledge and skills, so that they achieve their true potential and be prepared for life after school.

 Teaching British Values